Leaderboard

 Showing content with the highest reputation on 05/09/2012 in all areas

-Bullsh*t.
+2. Bullsh*t.
 Sad to see that you haven't changed that shortsighted mentality of yours even after all these years.
 Once a blinkered idiot, always a blinkered idiot I guess.
 To The OP, Most modern diesel engines are completely differrent beasts than old lumps like the Toyota C, L engines and the Nissan QD's etc. Stuff like common rail injection, Variable geometry turbos and so on all lead to an engine that has much higher stresses put upon it than the diesels of old.
 That is partly why modern diesels are very powerful and even more economical than ever before.
 All in all, this means that durability is reduced somewhat compared to the older lumps that could take 200-250,000 Km between rebuilds.
 This is not a problem common to the koreans either, even modern Toyota common Rails like the D4D's found in the Prados, hiluxes and so on can do maybe 150,000 Km before they too need to be redone.
 So contrary to what the so called "engineer" who replied first tells you, this is a problem common to most modern diesel engines, simply because of the stresses put on them.
 Another factor (In SL at least) is the quality of our Diesel.
 Most modern engines need clean diesel with a very low Sulfur content.
 Even our Super diesel is not quite good enough compared to what you get in other countries but it is certainly WAY better than the normal diesel.
 This is why all agents who sell modern diesels generally say very clearly to only use super diesel.
 Unfortunately, because the Korean SUV's are pretty reasonably priced, most of the time our donkeys (like the "engineer" up there) decide that they know better than the agent and the manufacturer, and pump normal diesel.
-Which of course leads to the engine getting buggered early on.5 points
+Which of course leads to the engine getting buggered early on.

 2 points

-I came across these download links in another forum.
+6. I came across these download links in another forum.
 The 2003 one is valid for 2002-2003 Lancers and the 2006 one is valid for 2004-2006 Lancers.
 2003 Lancer Factory Service Manual (6 files) 2003 LANCER OZ FSM.part1.exe 2003 LANCER OZ FSM.part2.rar 2003 LANCER OZ FSM.part3.rar 2003 LANCER OZ FSM.part4.rar 2003 LANCER OZ FSM.part5.rar 2003 LANCER OZ FSM.part6.rar 2006 Lancer Factory Service Manual (10 files) 2006 Lancer FSM.part01.exe 2006 Lancer FSM.part02.rar 2006 Lancer FSM.part03.rar 2006 Lancer FSM.part04.rar 2006 Lancer FSM.part05.rar 2006 Lancer FSM.part06.rar 2006 Lancer FSM.part07.rar 2006 Lancer FSM.part08.rar 2006 Lancer FSM.part09.rar 2006 Lancer FSM.part10.rar Cheers.
-ELNINO.1 point
+ELNINO.

 1 point